 - Evaluate what’s driving the outburst.
 It’s important to try to find out what triggered the violent behavior.
 Is the senior hungry?
 Too cold or warm?
 In need of a clean incontinence product?
 Has something happened to lead to feelings of anger, embarrassment, or annoyance?
 Is the person in any physical pain?

 - The most beneficial reaction is often distraction.
 Once you’ve ascertained that the person’s basic needs are all met and hopefully were able to identify the underlying cause behind the behavior, re-establishing contentment often can be accomplished by a change of location or activity.
 Turn on some favorite music, look through a photo album, go outside for some fresh air and show the senior the flowers, trees, birds.

 Keep in mind as well that as they say, an ounce of prevention is worth a pound of cure.
 Sticking with a consistent routine of meals, snacks, rest, and exercise is crucial for those with Alzheimer’s.
 It’s also beneficial to keep a log to document what’s triggering violent outbursts, the times of day they seem to be taking place, and what has worked (or not worked).

-At Live Free Home Health Care, we enable family caregivers the opportunity to take much-needed time to relax and recharge with our highly skilled, compassionate dementia care experts.
-Contact us for a free in-home consultation to learn more at 603-217-0149.
+At Live Free Home Health Care, providers of Alzheimer’s and dementia care services in Bristol & the surrounding areas, we enable family caregivers the opportunity to take much-needed time to relax and recharge with our highly skilled, compassionate dementia care experts.
+Contact us to learn more about dealing with Alzheimer’s aggression to schedule a free in-home consultation at 603-217-0149.